tisanbako/Arcadianai-project/README.md

 ### 1. Create the Helm Chart
+use the command helm chart and edit the files to fit the specification

 ### 2. Install the Helm Chart
 To install the chart, use the following command: